 The plant pays out Inside FERC Daily Index for the swing swap and receives $2.40.
 The plant receives natural gas from their supplier and pays the supplier $2.60/MMBtu, the Inside FERC Index for March.

 The plant has now converted its purchase gas price from a fixed price to a lower daily market price.

+(Can we get a visual example of the problem above with an explanation?)

 Sub-Topic 7: Cross-Commodity Swaps